pieterjm/Btap/README.md

 ## Configuration

 The basic configuration of the beertap is done through the userinterface of the device by clicking on the 'Config' button on the main screen.
+The default PIN for the config is '123456'.

 As connecting to LNbits requires to enter a long identifiers and LNURLs an additional helper file is required.
 This file cbontains configuration details of the WebSocket URL and the payment LNURL.
 Use the following steps to create such a file: